SpoBo/dobiss2mqtt/README.md

 ## Alternatives

 https://github.com/VandenboschVincent/DobissConnector is an alternate implementation in .NET.
-It has a REST API and a small web UI to toggle switches.
+It has a REST API which is not present in dobiss2mqtt.

 ## Config